Australian Square Kilometre Array Pathfinder: Rapid ASKAP Continuum Survey (RACS)

+Low Time Resolution Universe Survey (LOTRUN)

+LOTRUN is an observatory-led project to use the ASKAP CRACO high-time resolution facility to search for time-variable radio sources.
+It will probe the Galactic radio sky at sub-second timescales.
+As an observatory-led project, all data will be placed in the public domain as soon as it is processed and validated.
+The CRAFT and VAST science survey projects also probe the time-variable radio sky, but on a different timescale, so that LOTRUN occupies a hitherto untargeted part of parameter space.
+The goal of LOTRUN is to repeatedly observe several tracks towards the inner Galactic plane, spending several hours on each track.
+This will provide an unbiased survey for studies such as long-period transient searches.

 Construction and operational phases

 Construction

 Construction of ASKAP started in 2009.

 Boolardy Engineering Test Array

 Once six antennas were completed and equipped with phased-array feeds, and backend electronics, the array was named the Boolardy Engineering Test Array (BETA).
 BETA operated from March 2014 to February 2016.
 It was the first aperture synthesis radio telescope to use phased array feed technology, enabling the formation of up to nine dual-polarisation beams.
 A series of astronomical observations were made with BETA to test the operation of the phased array feeds, and to help the commissioning and operation of the final ASKAP telescope.

 Design enhancement

 The first prototype phased-array feeds (PAF) proved the concept worked, but their performance was not optimal.
 In 2013–2014, while the BETA array was operational, significant sections of ASKAP were redesigned to improve performance in a process known as the ASKAP design enhancement (ADE).
 The main changes were: